On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: Setup driven by a nonnegative local martingale converging to zero

-We recall some well known results on the distribution of the maximum of $N$ (see Exercice III.3.12 in Revuz-Yor \cite{ry}).
-We assume that $N_0$ is a constant.
-If $N_0$ is random all results should be read conditionally on $\F_0$. \begin{prop} Consider $(N_t)$ in \eqref{eq:Ndef} with $N_0>0$ a constant.\\ a) The random variable $N_0/\ovl N_\i$ is uniformly distributed on $[0,1]$.\\ b) The same result holds for the conditional distribution in the following sense: let $\ovl N_{t,\i}= \sup_{t\leq u\leq \i} N_u$ then
+We recall some well-known results on the distribution of the maximum of~$N$ (see Exercice III.3.12 in Revuz--Yor \cite{ry}).
+We assume that $N_0$ is a~constant.
+If $N_0$ is random all results should be read conditionally on $\F_0$. \begin{prop} Consider $(N_t)$ satisfying \eqref{eq:Ndef} with $N_0>0$ a constant. \begin{longlist}[(b)] \item[(a)] The random variable $N_0/\ovl N_\i$ is uniformly distributed on $[0,1]$. \item[(b)] The same result holds for the conditional distribution in the following sense: let $\ovl N_{t,\i}= \sup_{t\leq u\leq\i} N_u$ then